fbpx

 • Whether the patient has been in treatment for addiction before

-Most treatment center stays also offer family programs to allow family members to participate in their loved one’s recovery as well as attend family therapy and activities.
+Most treatment center stays also offer family programs to allow family members to participate in their loved one’s recovery as well as attend family therapy and activities, which Magellan health insurance will also cover.

 Dual-Diagnosis Treatment

-Magellan Behavioral Health also covers dual-diagnosis treatment, which is especially important considering about 9.2 million adults in the U.S. have a co-occurring disorder or dual diagnosis [4].
+Magellan Behavioral Health also covers dual-diagnosis treatment for those with a mental health issue and substance abuse, which is especially important considering about 9.2 million adults in the U.S. have a co-occurring disorder or dual diagnosis [4].

 Someone with a dual diagnosis suffers from a mental health disorder as well as a drug and/or alcohol problem.
 These conditions are strongly associated with one another, and it’s estimated that half of people with a mental health disorder will also have a drug or alcohol use disorder at some point in their lives, or the other way around [5].

 It’s critically important that patients with dual diagnoses are treated for both conditions.
-Some common treatment options include behavioral therapies, medications, and support groups to offer emotional and social support.
+Some common treatment options include behavioral therapies, medications, and support groups to offer emotional and social support, which Magellan Behavioral Health insurance plans will often cover some or all of the costs.

 Therapy

-Therapy is an important part of any drug or alcohol recovery program.
+Therapy is an important part of any drug or alcohol recovery program to improve overall outcomes and wellness.
 Common therapies used to treat addiction include:

 • Cognitive Behavioral Therapy (CBT): During CBT, patients are encouraged to question and examine their recurring thoughts to phase out negative and unhealthy thought patterns and learn new and healthy coping skills.